justinjest/python-essentials/lessons/05Data Cleaning and Validation.md

 `astype(int)` converts the `Age` column, originally stored as strings, into integers.
 `pd.to_datetime()` converts the `JoinDate` column into Python’s datetime objects for easier date manipulation and comparison.
-/* TODO */
+`pd.cut()` allows us to create bins for data and provide data discretization /* TODO */
-/* Add additional examples to this convert method */ /* Including series, and numpy methods */
+/* Add additional examples to this convert method */ /* Including numpy methods */

 ## 5.3 Removing Duplicates